loopwerk/loopwerk.io/content/articles/2013-01-29-mediaplayer-apples-worst-framework.md

 All of these problems made sure that this "it's just a music player" app took way longer to create than anticipated, while giving a lot more headaches than ever thought possible.

 In the end we've solved almost all of the problems and Scrobbler for iOS came out really good.
-I'm immensely proud of it, I just wish that we didn't have this much problems on the way.
-Most of the iOS frameworks are very good and good to work with.
+I'm immensely proud of it, I just wish that we didn't have this many problems on the way.
+Most of the iOS frameworks are very good and easy to work with.
 I have no clue why Apple created such a horrible mess with MediaPlayer.
-It's buggy as hell, under powered and over simplified.
+It's buggy as hell, underpowered and oversimplified.